samthorold/scribbles/docs/06-life-insurance-products.md

+Definition of benefits

+- For each of the products it is important to know whether a benefit is paid on death, maturity, surrender or some other event (e.g. becoming ill).

+Use of the product to meet customers' needs

+Whether a group version exists

+- As the name suggests, a group version of a contract is a contract that covers a group of lives.
+- The group is specified (eg all employees of a particular company) but not necessarily the individuals within it.

+## Group policies

 Group policies are characterised by:

 - only covering employees whilst they work for the company (ie benefit ceases on leaving or retirement)